readium/architecture/proposals/000-streamer-api.md

 ## Summary

-This proposal aims to specify the Streamer public API and how a reading app might support additional formats.
-It ties together the various proposals made on the `Publication` extensibility.
+This proposal aims to specify the Streamer public API and showcase how a reading app might support additional formats.
+It ties together several concepts introduced in other proposals such as the [Composite Fetcher API](https://github.com/readium/architecture/blob/master/proposals/002-composite-fetcher-api.md), Publication Encapsulation and the Publication Helpers & Services.

 ## Motivation